salmaazakii/AutomatedExcelSheet/README.md

 # AutomatedExcelSheet
-Python program to deal with excel sheets with some operations
+Python program to deal with excel sheets on some operations